 australia Whitsunday islands

-In 2020 we conducted a pilot study around the Whitsunday Islands during which we microplastics down to 50 microns (0.05 mm).
+In 2020 we conducted a pilot study around the Whitsunday Islands during which we collected microplastics down to 50 microns (0.05 mm).
 We found out, that there are at least 124x times the number of microplastics in the 50 – 300 micron size class, compared with the 1 mm – 5 mm size range.
 In 2022 we repeated our study with a new adapted double net that allows us to give us more precise numbers in comparison to our pilot study.